kwonus/Quelle-Obsolete/Quelle.md

 - Searches that return a limited set of results
 - Searches that either return loads of results; or searches where the result count is unknown (and potentially very large)

 Due to the latter condition above, SEARCH, by default summarizes results (it does NOT automatically print every result found).
-The idea is that the user can drill down into the summary and print limited sets of results on demand using subsequent discrete @print commands.
-Ordinary @print statements operate against the most previously executed SEARCH in the current Quelle session.
+The idea is that the user can drill down into the summary and print limited sets of results on demand using subsequent discrete @print commands. *@print* statements operate against the most previously executed SEARCH in the current Quelle session.
 Here are two parallel examples:

 "Jesus answered"			*this would summarize books that contain this phrase, with chapter references*